 Yes!
 Many people think that they have to go back to the country where they were married to obtain a divorce.
 This is not true.
 If either party is a Florida resident for 6 months you can file in Florida.

-- My spouse and I have been separate for a long time and I do not know where my spouse lives, can I still get a divorce?
+- My spouse and I have lived separate for a long time and I do not know where my spouse lives, can I still get a divorce?

 - What’s different about an international divorce?